EthanPlant/EthanPlant.ca/content/notes/pacific-time.md

 +++
-title = “Your Dropdown Has Offended British Columbia" description = “A small note about civil time, dropdown menus, and the dignity of Pacific Canada.” date = “2026-06-03”
+title = "Your Dropdown Has Offended British Columbia" description = "A small note about civil time, dropdown menus, and the dignity of Pacific Canada." date = "2026-06-03"

 [taxonomies]
-tags = [“indieweb”, “canada”]
+tags = ["indieweb", "canada"]
 +++

-I was trying to add my website to the Internet Phone Book, as one does, when I encountered the following option in the registration form:
+I was trying to add my website to the [Internet Phone Book](https://internetphonebook.net), as one does, when I encountered the following option in the registration form:

 (UTC-08:00) Pacific Time (US and Canada)